 It is safe to use an antihistamine without consulting a vet first, but you might need to consult your veterinarian for more severe issues.

-You should avoid using an antihistamine on your pet if he is pregnant, lactating, has kidney disease or heart disease.
+You should avoid using an antihistamine on your pet if he is pregnant, lactating, has kidney disease, or has heart disease.